Math Formulas for GRE

 The above mentioned calculus formulas are few of the most important ones, which could be applied for solving the Math subject test questions.
 If you want formulas for series (summation) expansion, you should check the link: http://www.math.com/tables/expansion/series.htm.

-Under this heading, you shall learn about some GRE math formulas that are common to both the General Revised GRE test and GRE Math Subject Test.
+Under this heading, you shall learn about some formulas that are common to both the General Revised test and Math Subject Test in GRE.
 Here they are:

 - For solving simple proportion sums, you should cross multiply and get your answer, i.e., a/b=c/d, ad=cb.